I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Per disgraced Access Hollywood star Billy Bush's recent op-ed, "Yes, Donald Trump, You Said That," the 45th president of the United States effectively told Billy Bush that people will believe just about anything you tell them, even if it's untrue.

-While very frequently people will pretty much buy into what you tell them, there's a distinct difference between telling them a story with no prior history, and then trying to dismiss something as never having happened after the fact.
-When news broke in October 2016 - days before the election that rocked America, if not the world - that Republican presidential candidate Donald Trump had been caught on a hot mike telling Billy Bush that he could pretty much do whatever he wanted with women with little to no consequence, people were horrified, and some probably even more so when Trump dismissed his words as "locker room talk."
+While very frequently people will pretty much buy into what you tell them, there's a distinct difference between telling them a story with no prior history and then trying to dismiss something as never having happened after the fact.
+When news broke in October 2016—days before the election that rocked America, if not the world—that Republican presidential candidate Donald Trump had been caught on a hot mic telling Billy Bush that he could pretty much do whatever he wanted with women with little to no consequence, people were horrified, and some probably even more so when Trump dismissed his words as "locker room talk."
 The fact that someone who wanted to be the next president of the United States would use such deplorable talk about how he behaves around women was repugnant, and no doubt, any one of the several women who have since come forward and said that Trump engaged in various acts of sexual misconduct felt as though they'd been slapped in the face because he spoke about that behavior in such a cavalier way.

 As we all know, Billy Bush was axed by NBC, while Trump went on to the highest seat in the United States, where he seemingly continues to support demeaning and debasing behavior towards women (think about his support of Roy Moore...).
 At the time, it seemed as though he figured his dismissal of his words with Billy Bush as locker room banter was enough, and he was home free.

-Well, Trump has never been accused of being the brightest crayon in the box, and recently - even though few have even brought it up in recent months - he decided to cast doubt on the authenticity of the Access Hollywood recording, as though he was fighting for ratings, or something, and needed to speak out about it.
-Thankfully, Billy Bush decided to confront Trump, at least on paper, and tell the current president of the United States that the recording was plenty real - that Bush himself was there, had been through hell as a result of the fallout from said recording, and that he actually believed Trump either was capable of the sexual misconduct he'd been accused of by some 20 women, or that he believed these incidents occurred.
+Well, Trump has never been accused of being the brightest crayon in the box.
+He casted doubt on the authenticity of the Access Hollywood recording, as though he was fighting for ratings, or something, and needed to speak out about it.
+Thankfully, Billy Bush decided to confront Trump, at least on paper, and tell the current president of the United States that the recording was plenty real—that Bush himself was there, had been through hell as a result of the fallout from said recording, and that he actually believed Trump either was capable of the sexual misconduct he'd been accused of by some 20 women or that he believed these incidents occurred.

 Trump has even gone so far as to question the authenticity of his voice on the recording, suggesting that although he'd previously copped to the conversation, it was somehow another brand of the "fake news" that he's talked about for so long.